 Schofields Flying Club Limited

-Issues regarding Bankstown Aerodrome and reporting hazards on the airport, refer to the Safety Page on the Sydney Metro Airports website.
+For broader information on safety at Bankstown Aerodrome, and to report hazards on the airport, please refer to the safety and security pages of the Sydney Metro Airports website